Cazuza: Other media

 A biopic starring Daniel de Oliveira and directed by Sandra Werneck called Cazuza: O Tempo não Para ("Cazuza: Time Doesn't Stop") was released in 2004.

 In 2014, the biographic musical Cazuza – Pro Dia Nascer Feliz opened in São Paulo.
 It featured songs from Cazuza's solo career as well as from his time as frontman of Barão Vermelho.
 The musical starring Emílio Dantas was directed by João Fonseca and toured Brazil for two years.

+Cazuza was portrayed by Jullio Reis in the 2025 Brazilian film Homem com H, a biopic about Ney Matogrosso.